volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - Power On
     - Power on the receiver when playback begins.
 - Set Volume On Play
-    - Set the volume of the receiver on playback.
+    - Set the volume of the receiver on playback start.
 - Volume Value
     - The value to set the volume to on the receiver.
+- Set Input Channel on Play
+    - Set the input channel of the receiver on playback start.
+- Input Channel Value
+    - The input channel to change to on the receiver.
 - Standby On Stop
     - Put the receiver into the standby state when playback ends.
 - Standby Delay Time (Seconds)